ryanrudolfoba/SteamDeck-Windows-WiFi-Fix/README.md

 Signal strength is at 100% for both test.
 Using the stock drivers there are random ping spikes, while using the unlocked drivers and changing the WiFi settings its a clean1-2ms.
 This helped alot in online games making it playable and enjoyable.

 ![image](https://user-images.githubusercontent.com/98122529/205453768-301b9e22-57ef-4574-bd78-a002a61bb9ac.png)

-## OPTIONAL - Temporarily Disable Driver Signing
-If the unlocked drivers doesn't install, this is because of driver signing.
-Temporarily disable driver signing, install the unlocked driver, then re-enable driver signing.